close

 • Dying in one's place of choice is associated with increased satisfaction with end-of-life care.
 A person may prefer dying in their own home, an aged care residential facility, or a hospital.

-• Aged care staff knowledge of the expected course of a terminal illness or of the natural signs of approaching death, may influence their end-of-life care decisions, particularly when faced with sudden or unexpected deterioration.
-This may lead to unnecessary treatments or a transfer to the hospital when making the person comfortable may be a better option.
+• Aged care staff's knowledge of the expected course of a terminal illness or of the natural signs of approaching death may influence their end-of-life care decisions, particularly when faced with sudden or unexpected deterioration.
+This may lead to unnecessary treatments, or a transfer to the hospital when making the person comfortable may be a better option.

 • Multidisciplinary palliative care teams providing care to people in their own homes or within residential aged care facilities can increase the chances of an older person dying in the home environment.

-Dying at ‘home’—one’s own home or a residential aged care facility—is considered a positive outcome of quality palliative care.
-[1] Many older people want a peaceful, pain-free death in their home, rather than in an emergency department or hospital ward.
-[2, 3] Although an acute care transfer may be necessary near the end of life due to a medical crisis (i.e., a cardiovascular event, a fall, an infection, or an uncontrolled pain or symptom burden), it may be more appropriate and in keeping with a person’s wishes, to be supported to die in the familiar home setting.
+Dying at 'home'—one's own home or a residential aged care facility (RACF)—is considered a positive outcome of quality palliative care.
+[1] Many older people want a peaceful, pain-free death in their homes rather than in an Emergency Department or hospital ward.
+[2, 3] Although an acute care transfer may be necessary near the end of life due to a medical crisis (i.e., a cardiovascular event, a fall, an infection, or an uncontrolled pain or symptom burden), it may be more appropriate and in keeping with a person's wishes, to be supported to die in the familiar home setting.
 [2, 3]

-This evidence theme on place of death is a summary of one of the key topics identified by a scoping review of the palliative care research in the setting of aged care.
+This evidence theme on place of death summarises one of the key topics identified by a scoping review of the palliative care research in the aged care setting.
 If you need more specific or comprehensive information on this topic, try using the PubMed search provided below.
+We identified twelve reviews that describe factors associated with an older aged care recipient dying in a particular location, which may or may not be their preferred place of death.
+[2-13]

 Preferred place of death

 Evidence suggests that when a person dies in their preferred place, their satisfaction with end-of-life care is improved.
 [2] However, where someone dies is influenced by a wide range of factors.
-These include the level of social support available to them, access to healthcare, and the nature of the person’s illness.
-[2] Although a large proportion (around 82%) of older people express a preference for dying in the home setting, this is not always achieved.
-[2, 3] Additionally, there are conflicting findings on where people with dementia are more likely to die [4, 5], although one review suggests many do not eventually die at home.
-[6]
+These include the level of social support available to them, access to healthcare, and the nature of the person's illness.
+[2] Although a large proportion (approximately 82%) of older people express a preference for dying in their homes, this is not always achieved.
+[2, 3, 7] Additionally, there are conflicting findings on where people living with dementia are more likely to die [5, 11], although one review suggests many do not eventually die at home.
+[13]

 Dying in hospital